richafnu/Viva/Viva/glint/reports/managers-sharing-team-conversations.md

 - A look at Multiple Choice questions
 - Assistance with choosing a Focus Area
 - Assistance with taking small steps forward

->[!NOTE]
-> Terminology may appear differently on your platform than in this guidance, depending on what terms are used by your organization.

 |Slide|Process|
 |------|-------|